-Many travelers come to Punta Arenas to board the ships that cruise Cape Horn and the Straits of Magellan.
+Many travelers come to Punta Arenas to board the ships that cruise the Straits of Magellan and Cape Horn.
 The ships also traverse the turbulent waters of the Beagle Channel and other waterways of Tierra del Fuego.
-It was in this little town of eclectic architecture and improbable legends that we boarded the Ventus Australis for a 4-night sailing through the same waterways explored by Ferdinand Magellan as he circumnavigated the globe and Charles Darwin as he researched the region on his ship, The Beagle.
+It was in this little town of eclectic architecture and improbable legends that we boarded the Ventus Australis for a 4-night sailing the Straits of Magellan, the same waterways explored by Ferdinand Magellan as he circumnavigated the globe and Charles Darwin as he researched the region on his ship, The Beagle.

 Australis is an expedition cruise company with a focus on exploring the area of Patagonia and Tierra del Fuego commonly referred to as the “end of the world.”
 These are the unspoiled channels and waterways at the very tip of the South American continent.

 The ship caters to smaller groups, 200 is the maximum number of passengers.
 It sails between Punta Arenas, Chile and Ushuaia, Argentina, the “town at the end of the world.”
 The ship’s accommodations are ample and comfortable.
 The meals tasty and varied.
 But the real highlights are the shore excursions.

 All shore excursions require passengers to suit up in safety gear and listen to a safety and sustainability talk to ensure we leave nothing but footprints in the pristine environment.
 Passengers take off on Zodiacs and are taken to several stops on the itinerary.
 One of the stops is a colony of Magellan Penguins you can only view from the Zodiacs in order not to disturb the colony.
 If you are lucky, your Zodiac will be accompanied by dolphins swimming alongside you as you speed over the frigid waters.

 The first excursion takes place in a primeval forest with lush foliage that has been in the area for millennia.